kubernetes/community/events/elections/2020/voters.md

 - **2020-09-03** - 3 more voters added per exception requests
 - **2020-09-09** - 2 more voters who filed exception requests added
 - **2020-09-14** - Re-added voter approved on 9/3 who was omitted in error
+- **2020-09-18** - Fixed one more voter who should have been included

 ---